braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/payments/recurly.md

 - When multiple subscriptions are renewed at the same time for an account, each of those renewals is batched into a single request.
 - Same model subscription lifecycle events are sent as a single request.
 An example being a newly created invoice with a payment would send a single API request with both the `Recurly Invoice Created` and `Recurly Successful Payment` custom events.

-Batches are sent to braze in groups of up to 75 events at a time.
+Batches are sent to Braze in groups of up to 75 events at a time.
 If 100 subscriptions were created at once, we would make 2 API requests to handle this.

 [1]: {{site.baseurl}}/developer_guide/rest_api/basics/#endpoints
 [2]: {{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/